Opinion | My father was killed on 9/11. I still struggle to understand how he just disappeared.

 For the few minutes that my mother, sisters and I bunched ourselves into a hug and sobbed, it felt as though we had found my father.
 Finally.
 But once we climbed back up to the city sidewalk, he was gone again.

-In the 20 years since, I’ve never found him again.
+In all the years since, I’ve never found him again.
 He’s on my mind, of course, during the special moments but also the mundane.
 I tell stories about him, like the time I woke him up while attempting to hang a bulletin board in my teenage bedroom.
 I was bending every nail I tried to hammer.
 He walked in, hair askew, took the hammer from my hand, drove the nail into the wall with two whacks and left without a word.
 Sometimes, memories like this make me smile.
 Other times, I want to cry for all that he has missed — for all that I have missed without him.

 Sometimes I hear myself sound like other people whose dads have passed away.
 But then I hurt again, because my father didn’t just die.
 He vanished.
 And it’s not the same when death is unseen and uncertain; when loved ones are robbed of the chance to prepare and accept; when his sneakers still sit in the front closet where he’d slipped them off and the smell of his aftershave still lingers in the bathroom.